 Now we're ready to do the initial board and port setup.
 You won't need to do this again unless the serial port identifier changes such as when using a different USB port on your computer.

-Launch the Arduino IDE, and select Tools > Board > Freetronics LeoStick.
+Launch the Arduino IDE, and select Tools > Board > Freetronics LeoStick v2.0 (or v1.0)

 Before connecting your LeoStick to the USB port, have a look at the list of ports in Tools > Serial Port.
 That's where your LeoStick is going to appear when you plug it in.
-Note: this menu option may be disabled until a new serial port appears, so just move on to the next step.
+Note: this menu option may be disabled until a new serial port appears, so if that's the case simply proceed to the next step.

 Connect your LeoStick to the computer USB port.
 After a short while if you look at Tools > Serial Port again you'll see a new port appear: that's the LeoStick ready to be used.
 Select that port now with Tools > Serial Port so there is a tick mark next to it.